brickpack/cdc-pipeline/README.md

 # Environment variables with credentials
 .env

-# Snowflake private keys and certificates
+# Snowflake private keys and certificates (if accidentally copied to repo)
 keys/
 *.p8
 *.pem